-Join Garrick Chow for an in-depth discussion in this video Using the PayScale tool, part of Up and Running with LinkedIn Premium Job Seeker.
+Join Garrick Chow for an in-depth discussion in this video Using the PayScale tool, part of Learning LinkedIn Premium Job Seeker.

 - As we saw earlier with a Job Seeker premium account, you can filter job search results by salary level, either by using the salary filter here on the left side of the results page from your initial search.
 Or, from the advanced search area, you can access the salary filter here on the right and then perform your search.
 Now, additionally, whenever you select a job posting to look at, you'll usually see a module over here labeled Estimated salary for jobs like this.